amitashukla/w4111.github.io/advanced.md

 The series of advanced assignments will implement new features or improvements to a Python implementation of a query engine called [DataBass](https://www.github.com/w4111/databass).
-DeepBass is pretty full featured!
+DataBass is pretty full featured!
 It can:

 *